 Time Schedule for Referrals

 The County Planning Board and Planning Department make every effort to respond to referrals promptly and to accommodate the locally required time limits.
 The deadline for submitting referrals for County Planning Board review is the Monday of the week prior to the County Planning Board's regular monthly meeting.
 If the board receives a complete referral after the referral deadline, review will be delayed until the following month.
-See a list of submission deadlines.
+See a List of 2024 Referral Submission Deadlines

 If the county does not respond within 30 days of receipt of the full statement / complete application, the local board may proceed.
 However, if the 30-day county response period has lapsed, and the county sends a recommendation of disapproval or approval with modification to the local board at least two days prior to the local board's vote, the local board can only override the county's recommendation with a supermajority vote.